This is the Nohgakuden of Misogi Shrine.

-This is a new relatively shrine, but a shrine is a place where the heart is grounded.
+This is a relatively new shrine, but a shrine is a place where the heart is grounded.
 Even after we are gone from this world, we need to pass on the spirit of the Japanese people.
-In the field of traditional Japanese spiritual, culture and performing arts, what can our the shrine do?
+In the field of traditional Japanese spiritual, culture and performing arts, what can the shrine do?

 “We will perform Noh.
 Noh is a complete art form.”